David Black - BVM&S, DBR, DVetMed, MRCVS

 I started working for Paragon in January 2010 and I am a Receptionist at the Dalston

-I come from a farming background - my Dad and Grandad were both Fell Farmers in south Lakeland, and several members of my family have been involved in Fell Pony breeding.
+surgery.
+I come from a farming background - my Dad and Grandad were both Fell Farmers in South Lakeland, and several members of my family have been involved in Fell Pony breeding.

-My own career has been in the tourism sector, so this is quite a change, but I'm really loving it!
+My own career started in the tourism sector, so this is quite a change, but one that I really enjoy.